Gabriele Oriali: Club career

-A native of Como (Lombardy), son of an Italian father and a Romanian mother, Oriali played for the Inter Milan youth team for four seasons before being promoted to the senior Inter squad; he would spend most of his career with Inter, making his professional debut for the club during the 1970–71 Scudetto winning season, and was an integral part of the Inter squad of the 1970s and early 1980s.
+A native of Como, Lombardy, son of an Italian father and a Romanian mother, Oriali played for the Inter Milan youth team for four seasons before being promoted to the senior Inter squad; he would spend most of his career with Inter, making his professional debut for the club during the 1970–71 Scudetto winning season, and was an integral part of the Inter Milan squad of the 1970s and early 1980s.

 With Inter, he won the scudetto again during the 1979–80 season (scoring 6 goals), and the Coppa Italia twice; his first Coppa victory was during the 1977–78 season, whilst his second came during the 1981–82 season.
 In all he played 70 matches and scored 8 goals for Inter in the Coppa Italia competition.

 Oriali played 45 matches and scored 3 goals for Inter in European cup competitions.
 He was part of the team that lost to Ajax in the 1971–72 European Cup final.

 Oriali is also remembered for a heroic performance in a Milan Derby, played on 25 October 1981.
-In that game he scored the winning goal but also required thirty stitches having been booted in the face by the A.C.
-Milan defender Mauro Tassotti.
+In that game he scored the winning goal but also required thirty stitches having been booted in the face by the AC Milan defender Mauro Tassotti.
 That year Inter won both of its derby games, a feat that would not be repeated until 2007, 26 years later.

 After winning the 1982 FIFA World Cup with Italy, and following the end of the 1982–83 season, he moved to Fiorentina where he played for four seasons.
 He retired from football in 1987 after 382 games (40 goals) in Serie A.

 International career

-Oriali was called up to the Italy national football team for the first time on 21 December 1978, under manager Enzo Bearzot, in a friendly against Spain, quickly earning a starting spot.
+Oriali was called up to the Italy national team for the first time on 21 December 1978, under manager Enzo Bearzot, in a friendly against Spain, quickly earning a starting spot.
 His one and only goal for Italy came in a friendly against Sweden, which was played in Florence on 26 September 1979; the game finished in a 1–0 Italian victory.

 Oriali played for Italy in the 1980 European Championship, where Italy finished in fourth place on home soil, losing to Czechoslovakia in a penalty shootout in the third-place match, after reaching the semi-final.

-In 1982, he was a key member of the Italy National team that in Spain won the 1982 World Cup.
+In 1982, he was a key member of the Italy national team that in Spain won the 1982 World Cup.
 Oriali appeared in five games at the tournament, including the victorious final against West Germany, which Italy won 3–1, to win their third FIFA World Cup.
 He was also featured in Italy's second round matches against Argentina and Brazil, in the "group of death", and he also appeared as Italy defeated Poland in the semi-final.

 Oriali's last game for Italy was on 29 May 1983 against Sweden, played in Gothenburg, as part of the qualifying for the 1984 European Championship.
-Italy lost the game 0–2.
+Italy lost the game 2–0.
 In total, he made 28 appearances for Italy between 1978 and 1983, scoring 1 goal.